phylum-dev/phylum-ci/docs/integrations/git_precommit.md

 ## Prerequisites

-The pre-requisites for using the git `pre-commit` hook are:
+The prerequisites for using the git `pre-commit` hook are:

 * The [pre-commit] package manager installed
 * A [Phylum token][phylum_tokens] with API access